 Richard Griffiths & Co – Complaints Procedure

 If you have a complaint, please contact the Lawyer who is currently acting for you in writing.
 The Lawyer will then pass your complaint to his Head of Department.
-If the complaint refers to a lawyer who is also a Head of Department, the complaint will be passed to the Complaints Partner, William Griffiths.
+If the complaint refers to a lawyer who is also a Head of Department, the complaint will be passed to the Complaints Partner, Richard Griffiths.
 We have 8 weeks to consider your complaint.
 If we have not resolved it within this time, you may complain to the Legal Ombudsman.

 What will happen next?